-- 1. On the recommendation of the Building Principal and approved by the Superintendent of Schools, a teacher may voluntarily teach an additional class per day for the entire year in lieu of all of his/her preparation period, if, by so doing, a savings of a similar proportional teaching position would be made by the school department, as per budget for that school year. - 2.
-No teacher on the payroll will be dismissed because of the application of additional teaching load concept. - 3.
-An additional twenty (20) percent of the teacher's base salary will be added to his/her salary for the year in which the extra class is taught. - 4.
+- 1. On the recommendation of the Building Principal and approved by the Superintendent of Schools, a teacher may voluntarily teach an additional class per day for the entire year in lieu of all of their preparation period, if, by so doing, a savings of a similar proportional teaching position would be made by the school department, as per budget for that school year. - 2.
+No teacher on the payroll will be dismissed because of the application of additional teaching load concept.
+A short-term additional teaching load is defined as an additional class per day assigned for one week or more but less than a full school year.
+An educator who assumes a short-term additional class load will be apprised of the anticipated duration of the coverage prior to being assigned the class.
+Should the additional teaching load time commitment exceed what was initially proposed, the covering educator retains the right to return to a 1.0 status at the expiration of the initial period without responsibility for the additional load. - 3.
+An additional twenty (20) percent of the teacher's base salary will be added to their salary for the year in which the extra class is taught.
+For additional teaching loads lasting less than a full year, this additional twenty percent will be pro-rated according to the length of the coverage, - 4.
 There is no limit on the length of time a teacher may carry an additional teaching load, but a teacher must apply each year in order to be considered. - 5.
 Applicants not chosen may grieve only the issue of whether or not the Superintendent's decision was arbitrary and capricious.
 The grievant shall have the burden of proof in the event the grievance is processed through the grievance procedure. - 6.
-The Superintendent may remove a teacher from the additional teaching load if in his/her judgment the quality of teaching by the individual deteriorates during the school year.
+The Superintendent may remove a teacher from the additional teaching load if in their judgment the quality of teaching by the individual deteriorates during the school year.
 The Superintendent's decision shall not be made the subject of a grievance nor be reviewable by an arbitrator.